-If you’re in the marketing space, chances are you’re familiar with the concept of coolhunting.
+If you’re one of the many influencer marketing companies, chances are you’re familiar with the concept of coolhunting.
 As defined in this classic 1997 New Yorker piece by Malcom Gladwell, coolhunting is the art of discovering the next big thing.
 In Gladwellian terms, coolhunters “provide a window on the world of the street.”

 Coolerhunters read the invisible cultural signs all around us to see crazes before they happen.
 They’re the ones who see the man-bun coming a mile away, predict the rise of yoga pants, or even foresee the Instagram revolution.